The Definitive Guide to Programmatic Ads

-An ad exchange is an online marketplace where publishers and advertisers can buy and sell ad space in real-time.
-Ad exchanges provide a central place for buyers and sellers to connect, making it easier and faster to transact.
+An ad exchange is an online marketplace where publishers and advertisers can buy and sell ad space in real time.
+Ad exchanges provide a central place for buyers and sellers to connect, making transacting easier and faster.

 Advertisers can use ad exchanges to reach their target audiences more effectively, and publishers can use them to monetise their websites and increase revenue.

-These exchanges work by matching ads with websites with readers who are likely interested in the advertised products or services.
-They also allow advertisers to bid on ad space, ensuring that their ads are seen by the people who are most likely to convert.
+These exchanges match ads with websites, with readers likely interested in the advertised products or services.
+They also allow advertisers to bid on ad space, ensuring that their ads are seen by the most likely to convert.

-A supply-side platform (SSP) is a type of AdTech platform that helps publishers sell their advertising inventory to buyers in an automated fashion.
+A supply-side platform (SSP) is an AdTech platform that helps publishers sell their advertising inventory to buyers in an automated fashion.
 SSPs are designed to streamline the process of selling ad space and to help publishers optimise their revenue.

 Typically, a publisher will integrate with an SSP to gain access to its demand-side platform (DSP) partners.
 This way, the publisher can reach a larger pool of potential advertisers and sell more ad inventory.

-In recent years, SSPs have become increasingly popular as publishers look for ways to boost their revenue.
-But some criticism has been levelled at SSPs for driving up the cost of advertising and eating into publisher margins.
+SSPs have become increasingly popular in recent years as publishers seek ways to boost their revenue.
+However, some criticism has been levelled at SSPs for driving up the cost of advertising and eating into publisher margins.

-A demand-side platform (DSP) is a software system that allows advertisers to buy ad inventory from publishers through real-time bidding (RTB).
+A demand-side platform (DSP) software system allows advertisers to buy ad inventory from publishers through real-time bidding (RTB).
 Advertisers use DSPs to purchase display, video, and mobile advertising inventory from ad exchanges and publishers.

 The difference between supply-side and demand-side platforms is that SSPs help publishers sell their ad inventory, while DSPs help advertisers buy it.